deciob/know/modules/004-consuming-modules-module-ids.md

 same as the file name.
 For instance, "jQuery" is almost always *not* the correct module id (capital "Q")!

+## Reserved Ids

+Most AMD environments reserve a few special module ids to refer to built-in modules and utilities.
+For instance, most AMD environments reserve the "require", "exports", and "module" ids to gain access to pseudo-modules that simulate the "free variables" of CommonJS.
+AMD environments may reserve a few other ids, as well.
+For instance, one of the proposed features of curl.js 0.8 is a "global" pseudo-module to help devs create code that works on the server and the browser.

+Check your AMD environment's documentation for more information about reserved module ids.

 ## Relative Ids

 AMD and CommonJS also support the notion of *relative* module identifiers.